SivertGullbergHansen/golf.sivert.io/README.md

 ![Screenshot](.github/preview.png)

-## How to use
+## How to install

-1. Clone the project to your `/ghost/content/themes` directory (e.g. `/ghost/content/themes/golf.sivert.io`)
+Clone the project to your `/ghost/content/themes` directory (e.g. `/ghost/content/themes\golf.sivert.io`)

 OR

-1. Download the released .zip file and import it using the Admin panel
+Download the released .zip file and import it using the Admin panel

+## How to customize

-2. Create a new draft and upload a video to it
+1. Create a new draft and upload a video to it

-3. Go to Design settings and change the Theme setting "Homepage video source".
+2. Go to Design settings and change the Theme setting "Homepage video source".
 Insert the current year, month and the original file name.
 Example: /content/media/2024/11/trailer.mp4

+3. Save

 &nbsp;